ClementiGroup/LSDMap-DM-d-MD/README.md

 DMap Sampling (Diffusion Map Sampling) is our most recent adaptive sampling algorithm.
-It combines LSDMap and techniques from Umbrella Sampling, metadynamics and more recently, TRAM (Transition-based Reweighting Analysis Method) to offer the best way of exploring configuration spaces of macromolecular systems and estimating their free energy landscapes.
+It combines LSDMap and techniques from Umbrella Sampling, metadynamics to offer the best way of exploring configuration spaces of macromolecular systems and estimating their free energy landscapes.

 Besides LSDMap, DMap Sampling requires RADICAL-Pilot, a pilot-job system.